 Pages per visit can be affected in a variety of ways, both from the overall template design you use on your key pages as well as how fast and responsive the site is for website visitors within your marketing efforts.

 There’s no one-size fits all answer for this metric, but it can be a useful data point to note when looking at your marketing efforts.

 Organic Keywords Ranking

 When evaluating digital performance, organic search is a core consideration.
-A great marketing KPI to help with driving website traffic is overall organic ranking keywords.
+A great marketing KPI to help with driving more ecommerce seo traffic is overall organic ranking keywords.

 Think of this as the number of pages that are indexed to a specific keyword page ranking in Google.
 The higher the ranking, the more likely it is for someone to find your content in Google search results and visit your website.

 If your website is not showing up in search results for pages of key terms that are relevant, it may indicate a problem with technical optimization or content relevance.
 Consider SEM Rush to help in identifying this core metric.